maxjosino/installme-osx/README.md

 This is juts my personal scripts to help me setup a new osx machine.

-To start a new setup, simply run:
+To start a new setup, simply run on your Terminal:

 ```shell
 bash -c "`curl -L https://raw.githubusercontent.com/maxjosino/installme-osx/master/setup.sh`"